 Wishing to focus more on making Ubuntu better and less on the mundane financial aspects of Canonical, Mark, in his announcement, states that he wants to focus on “…product design, partnerships and customers.”
-Continuing “Those are the areas that I enjoy most and also the areas where I can best shape the impact we have on open source and the technology market.”
+Continuing, “Those are the areas that I enjoy most and also the areas where I can best shape the impact we have on open source and the technology market.”

-There were mumours earlier today that something like this was going to announced, and the news, whilst a little sudden, will most certainly have a great benefit on Ubuntu and the community with Mark wanting “…to spend more time figuring out how we harness the collaborative process to build better, more insightful products.”
+There were murmurs earlier today that something like this was going to announced and the news, whilst a little sudden, will most certainly have a great benefit on Ubuntu and the community with Mark wanting “…to spend more time figuring out how we harness the collaborative process to build better, more insightful products.”

 Not entirely sure if congratulations is the right word, but this little reshuffle sounds most certainly for the better.